WCSCourses/MolAppAfrica_2023/modules/bioinformatics/Bioinformatics.md

 3. Zhou Z, Alikhan NF, Sergeant MJ, Luhmann N, Vaz C, Francisco AP, et al. GrapeTree: Visualization of core genomic relationships among 100,000 bacterial pathogens.
 [Genome Research.
 2018;28:1395-1404](https://pubmed.ncbi.nlm.nih.gov/30049790/).
 4. Bratcher HB, Corton C, Jolley KA, Parkhill J, Maiden MC.
 A gene-by-gene population genomics platform: de novo assembly, annotation and genealogical analysis of 108 representative Neisseria meningitidis genomes.
 [BMC Genomics.
 2014;15:1138](https://pubmed.ncbi.nlm.nih.gov/25523208/).

+### Further questions

+* What happened to invasive meningococcal disease after the introduction of PsA-TT (MenAfriVac®) vaccine?

+  * Was this uniform across the meningitis belt?

+* What would be your advice to policy makers

+  * Should vaccination programmes be continued, ended, or changed?

+* How would you support this advice with genomic data?

+  * How can this information be presented to different audiences?